Podman Build

 Podman Build Overview

-Podman is a virtual machine manager that creates containers to execute a virtual machine image.
-In our case, we are creating an Ubuntu image, with a Rust installation and all the packages needed to build the system.
+Podman is a user-space manager that creates containers to execute a Linux distribution image.
+In our case, we are creating an Ubuntu image, with a Rust installation and all the packages needed to build the system and programs.

 The build process is performed in your normal working directory, e.g. ~/tryredox/redox